 CBD Oil: What Is It?

 CBD or cannabidiol is a compound found within cannabis plants.
-Other cannabinoids, such as CBG, CBC, and THC, have been identified, but most of them have little to no therapeutic effect.
+Other cannabinoids, such as CBG, CBC, and THC, have been identified, but most of them have little therapeutic effect.
 Of all the compounds found in the whole plant, CBD and THC make up about 90% of cannabinoid content.

 Are CBD and Marijuana the Same?

 Because CBD is one of the plant’s active compounds, it’s inaccurate to say that cannabidiol and marijuana are the same.
 When most of us think of cannabis, we think of the stuff some people smoke to get high.
-However, that’s not the primary function of CBD.
+However, unlike THC, that’s not the primary function of CBD.

 After cannabidiol is extracted from the whole plant, it is typically ingested in oil form, not smoked.
-As we’ll discuss later, though, there are a few ways to take CBD for its therapeutic benefits—none of which provide the high associated with marijuana consumption.
+As we’ll discuss later, though, there are a few ways to take CBD for its therapeutic benefits—none of which provide the 'high' associated with marijuana consumption.